jku/repository-playground/docs/design-milestones/01-TUF-MINIMAL.md

 # Minimal TUF repository

 This is the Minimum Viable TUF implementation:
-* Metadata structure is the simplest possible
+* Metadata structure (maintained at https://github.com/jku/playground-tuf-minimal/) is the simplest possible
 * Only two active roles (keys): root and repository admin
+* No "server" functionality: Metadata is not modified by any online processes, only by the repository admin
-* No maintenance tools: repository admin is expected to edit metadata using other unspecified methods
+* No maintenance tools: repository admin is expected to edit metadata using other unspecified methods (https://github.com/vmware-labs/repository-editor-for-tuf was used in practice)
-* repository admin stores metadata in git, this is automatically published to downloader clients HTTP endpoint
+* repository admin makes metadata changes and signs the changes locally, pushes the changes to a remote git repository: this is automatically published to downloader clients HTTP endpoint
-* A downloader client is provided in this repository, see playground/README.md for usage.
+* A downloader client is provided in this repository, see playground/README.md for client usage.

 ## Security